jan-57/TuneYourCardboard/README.md

  * still to be thought

-### Key Features ( still only Ideas )
+### Key Features

+  - Custom Dithering Colored Shader
+  - Grid System to pimp your box
+  - Help customors to gain money
+  - 7 days to pimp your box or you will be kicked!
+  - Steal items from the trash cans
+  - Energy system to talk to customers and carry items
+  - (Optionally) Sewer City
-  - Trash currency
+  - Can Tab's as currency of the game
-  -  Selling objects
-  - Trash Loot
-  - Energy ( actions take energy )
-  - Defend from other homeless people
+  - (Optionally) Random amount of homeless people that invade you
-  - build your own carboard home
-      - black smithing
-      - Welding
+  - Eating Worms
+  - System to discard items and gain a little bit less money for it
   - Balcan kanishk
-  - Eating worms
   - Buzz Ball ( getting drunk )
+  - Reputation
   - quest
-  - Building home
-  - Reputation
-  - Cops
-  - Yelp thing user reviews thing
+  - (Optional) Yelp thing user reviews thing
-  - Under the bridge homeless society
-  - Sewer cities
-  - Homeless Gangs
-  - Make the shader

 ### Game Trailer